SBP's foreign reserves drop amid external debt repayments

 Despite the import bill surpassing export earnings in the last quarter, the inflow of remittances more than compensated for the widening trade deficit.

 Based on these trends, particularly the robust workers' remittances, the outlook for the current account balance has improved considerably.
-It is now expected to remain between a surplus and a deficit of 0.5 percent of GDP in FY25.
+It is now expected to remain between a surplus and a deficit of 0.5% of GDP in fiscal year 2024-25 (FY25).

-Meanwhile, net financial inflows, though tepid during H1FY25, are expected to improve going forward as a sizable part of official debt repayments has already been made.
+Meanwhile, net financial inflows, though tepid during the first half of the current fiscal year, are expected to improve going forward as a sizable part of official debt repayments has already been made.

 Popular